5e/streamdeck-hwinfo-plugin/README.md

 ## Download

-You can download the plugin and install the plugin from the 'Release' folder, or download the plugin from the Elgato marketplace.
+You can download and install the plugin from the 'Release' folder, or download the plugin from the Elgato marketplace.

 ## Instructions for HWiNFO